MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/overview-third-party-apps.md

 ---
 title: Understand third-party apps in Microsoft Teams ms.reviewer:
-description: Learn about third-party apps from ISVs and Microsoft partners. ms.topic: article
+description: Learn about third-party apps from ISVs and Microsoft partners in Microsoft Teams and also learn how admins have control over third-party apps. ms.topic: article
 author: guptaashish
 ms.author: guptaashish